Final update in Spain on Sunday 21 June at 2am.

 Valencia region has three provinces – Valencia, Castellón and Alicante.
-The entire region is in Phase Two from Monday 1 June.
+The entire region is now in Phase Three.

 Galicia has four provinces – Lugo, La Coruña, Ourense and Pontevedra.
-The whole region of Galicia moved to Phase Two on Monday 25 May.
+The whole region has now moved to the ‘new normality’.

 Castilla y León